abitofhelp/servicelib/EXAMPLE_README_TEMPLATE.md

 ## Overview

-This example demonstrates the [example_name] functionality of the ServiceLib [component_name] package.
+This example demonstrates the [example_feature] functionality of the ServiceLib [component_name] package.

 ## Features